balderdashy/sails-docs/concepts/ORM/Validations.md

 ### Custom Validation Rules

-> **Warning:** Support for custom validation rules as documented here will very likely be ending in Waterline 1.0.
-To future-proof your app, use a function from one of your [services](http://sailsjs.org/documentation/concepts/services) or a [model class method](http://sailsjs.org/documentation/concepts/models-and-orm/models#?model-methods-aka-static-or-class-methods) for custom validation instead.

-You can define your own custom validation rules by specifying a `types` dictionary as a top level property of your model, then use them in your attribute definitions just like you could any other validation rule above:
+You can define your own custom validation rules by specifying a `custom` function in your attributes.

 ```javascript
 // api/models/User.js